Yangget/garbage_classify/README.md

 ## Impression

 The game is coming to an end.
-Through this competition, I have not only enhanced my ability in algorithms and programming, but also have more contact and deeper understanding of image classification algorithms.
+Through this competition,as a third-year undergraduate classmate,I have not only enhanced my ability in algorithms and programming, but also have more contact and deeper understanding of image classification algorithms.
 I also realized the challenge of garbage classification to humans.
 Thank you very much for this very meaningful game organized by Huawei Cloud.